dennis2go/dennis2go/README.md

-# 🎴 Welcome my name is Dennis:
+# 🎴 Welcome my name is Dennis
-I'm a Junior Developer and currently studying Media Computer Science at BHT in Berlin.
+I'm a Junior Developer <br>
+I'm currently studying Media Computer Science at BHT in Berlin.